 The Roland JD-Xi Interactive Analog-Digital Crossover Synthesizer is a versatile instrument that makes our best vocoders list thanks to its ease of use and of course, fantastic voice manipulation capabilities.
 The gooseneck mic, which is included in the box plugs in directly to the perfectly designed top panel.
 Just plug in and start singing, whilst you control the tone and pitch through playing 37 Mini-Size Keys.

 The really cool AutoPitch feature allows you to achieve that coveted robotic vocal sound that you’ve heard the likes of Daft Punk bust out on ‘Around The World’.
-In addition, the 128 note polyphony gives you more than enough to work with and the entire suite of effects such as Bit Crusher, Slicer, Ring Mod, delay and reverb will keep your music sounding fresh.
-The 4 track sequencer is an especially cool feature as you can capture 2 digital tracks, an analog synth track as well as a drum part – perfect for use in conjunction with the TR-REC mode that allows for programming in the style of the classic TR-series beatboxes.
+In addition, the 128-note polyphony gives you more than enough to work with and the entire suite of effects such as Bit Crusher, Slicer, Ring Mod, delay and reverb will keep your music sounding fresh.
+The 4-track sequencer is an especially cool feature as you can capture 2 digital tracks, an analogue synth track as well as a drum part – perfect for use in conjunction with the TR-REC mode that allows for programming in the style of the classic TR-series beatboxes.

 Boss VO-1 Compact Vocoder Effects Pedal

 We’re moving away from synths here, and on to a more compact style of vocoder.
 You may be familiar with the likes of a talkbox, where you plug in a tube to the pedal and stick it in your mouth (Sambora, we’re looking at you) but this is a less “messy” style of voice manipulation – no need for unhygienic tubes in your mouth here!
 The Boss VO-1 Compact Vocoder Effects Pedal is jam packed full of amazing synthesizer voices that can be used to enhance your voice or change it completely, offering a world of options for the musician of all styles.